DevLabs Alliance - WhatsApp

 • Document, Functional Specification Document, Technical Specification Document.

-• List down all the requirements from Business Requirement Document one by one with Requirement Id#.
+• List down all the requirements from Business Requirement Document one by one with Requirement ID#.

 • Go to Functional Specification Document and list all functional requirement for each business requirement.

-• Open Test Scenario or test case document and link available test case ids to respective functional requirements.
+• Open Test Scenario or test case document and link available test case IDs to respective functional requirements.

 Meet The Author